polgia0/UCI_HAR/README.md

 ** Final test for Coursera Getting and Cleaning Data Course **

-There is just one script called "run_analysis.R" that performs all the requests.
+There is just one script called "run_analysis.R" that performs all the Tasks.
-The file is commented in order to specify which commands are necessary to answr one of the four questions.
+The file is commented in order to specify which commands are necessary to answer one of the four questions.
-The final requests are simply called
+The final outputs are:

 df : the datasest that merges test and traing data
 df1: the average datasest with regard the average vs "subject" and "activity"

-PS : I considered experiemnatl variables the following:
+PS : I considered experimental variables the following:

 1) body_acc_x
 2) body_acc_y